-Getting to Venice: from Roma Termini to Venezia S. Lucia
+Getting To Venice: Roma Termini To Venezia S. Lucia

 Venice is a city located in a lagoon in the Adriatic Sea.
-Amusingly the island, made up of 118 smaller islands, is shaped like a fish.
+The island is actually made up of 118 smaller islands and is shaped like a fish.
 Italian trains make it easy to see Venice in a day.
-Just catch a high-speed train from any major Italian city and soon you’ll be experiencing the wonders that the Floating City has to offer.
+Just catch a high-speed train from any major Italian city and soon you’ll be experiencing the wonders of the Floating City.

-Find time tables and departure times on the Trenitalia or Italo website.
-Select Venezia S. Lucia as your arrival station and remember that planning ahead and leaving early in the morning is essential to get good prices and good seats.
-If you’re looking for someone else to handle the details, The Tour Guy offers excellent Italy Trip Planning Services.
+Find timetables and departure times on the Trenitalia or Italo website.
+Select Venezia S. Lucia as your arrival station and remember that planning ahead and leaving early in the morning is essential to getting good prices and good seats.

 St. Mark’s Square